babaMar/soundfactory/README.md

 when `square`, `sawtooth`, or `triangle` wave shapes are chosen.
 In fact, being approximated the single-oscillator signals will contain upper harmonics with respect to the analytical signal (with the same amplitude, frequency, and wave shape), that can be obtained by `scipy` (see tests).
-The result will be a warmer sound that in a way can be
+The result will be a warmer and unexpectedly coloured sound.

 It comes from some scripts I have been writing a few years back and thought about having few reusable core modules and a command-line tool for researching new sounds.